What are our key objectives as a school when it comes to recognising and supporting children with SEN?

 Educational Health Care Plans:

-Pupils with Educational Health Care Plans and those whose difficulties are outside the normal range of differentiation will have an Individual Education Plan (IEP) written by the SENCO in conjunction with departmental staff.
+Pupils with Educational Health Care Plans and those whose difficulties are outside the normal range of differentiation will have an Individual Education Plan (IEP) written by the Intervention coordinator and the SEN team in conjunction with departmental staff.
 IEPs are reviewed twice a year and an EHCP review is arranged every year.
 In addition, such pupils will have Pupil Passports, detailing how teachers can support their learning in lessons.
 Progress is monitored both formally and informally by teaching staff.
 Appropriate special arrangements in Key Stage and GCSE examinations will be sought for those students with learning difficulties.
 The central aim of Colours Academy is to provide all of our students with educational experiences and opportunities which will enable them to discover and fulfil their own potential.
 All schemes of work enable this and differentiation is built into our curriculum planning.
 We uniquely shape our planning to flexibly in coordinate with SEN of pupils, as we understand that every child is different and their education is at the heart of our Ethos.

 Involving Pupils in Assessment and Decision-Making: